hariyansahes/ebay-image-scraper/README.md

 # ebay-image-scraper
-this is script for scrap image product from ebay
+this is script for scrap image product from ebay using html dom